sebzuddas/Obsidian/Learning & Development/Systems/Systems Modelling/System Modelling.md

 # Systems
 A system is an arrangement of component parts or elements that in combination exhibit behaviours or meanings that an individual component doesn't hold.  ^85c6a7the system

+# Modelling Systems from First Principles

+# Modelling Systems from Data
+This is known as [[System Identification]].